-Assembled thought leaders will aid Path to Purchase Institute’s public outreach
+Assembled thought leaders will aid CGT’s public outreach

 The group’s mission is to help the Institute develop an official point of view on key trends, emerging technologies and other market drivers that will have a significant impact on the consumer goods industry.